Skip Navigation

 Rory and his wife, Cindy, are the proud parents of three children.

-Anne Mazzola is a licensed interior designer whose projects have included the CIA headquarters in Langley, Virginia, the Pentagon, Nortel Networks, Sun Microsystems, Cox Communications, and the National Wildlife Federation.
+Anne Mazzola is a licensed interior designer whose projects have included the CIA headquarters in Langley, VA, the Pentagon, two US embassies, Nortel Networks, Sun Microsystems, Cox Communications, and the National Wildlife Federation.

-Anne grew up in Vienna, Virginia, and graduated from Drexel University cum laude.
-She and her husband have two young children.
+Anne grew up in Vienna, VA, and graduated from Drexel University cum laude.
+She and her husband have two grown children.
 Prior to moving to Las Vegas in 2008, Anne worked throughout the Washington, D.C. area for 15 years.

-Since relocating here, she has immersed herself in a wide variety of charities such as the Alexander Dawson School, Boys and Girls Club, Smith Center, Discovery Children's Museum, Communities in Schools, Opportunity Village and the San Diego Zoo.
+Since relocating here, she has immersed herself in a wide variety of charities such as joining the Springs Preserve board in 2013, and sits on The Center Foundation Board.
+She has also worked with the Alexander Dawson School, Boys and Girls Club, Smith Center, Discovery Children's Museum, Communities in Schools, and Opportunity Village.
 Anne is also a member of the Desert Tortoise Group of Southern Nevada, adopting a 24 year old tortoise named Larry Byrd.

-A member of the State Bar of Nevada and the Clark County Bar Association, Ms. Sorokac is also a graduate of the Las Vegas Metro Chamber of Commerce's Leadership Las Vegas program (2012).
+She is a member of the State Bar of Nevada and the Clark County Bar Association, a graduate of the Vegas Chamber's Leadership Las Vegas program (2012) and the Public Policy Leadership Series – General Government (2018) through UNLV's Greenspun College of Urban Affairs' partnership with the Vegas Chamber.
 Past Board memberships include the Anti-Defamation League and Candlelighters Childhood Cancer Foundation of Nevada.
-Currently she serves on an advisory committee to the Candlelighters Childhood Cancer Foundation of Nevada and a Board Member of the Nevada Acro Foundation and Aberdeen at Southern Highlands Homeowners Association.
+Currently, she serves as a Board Member of the Nevada Acro Foundation and Treasurer of the Aberdeen at Southern Highlands Homeowners Association.

 Katarina Gale is the co-founder of GreenGale Farms, a 40-acre Las Vegas-based farm, animal sanctuary, and event venue.